Menu

 EMS(European Monetary System)

 European currency system.
-It was established in 1979 with a fixed exchange rate system in which the EU (European Union) member states to keep fluctuations within a certain range, and a floating exchange rate system for foreign currency currencies.
-The exchange rate fluctuation between ECU and member countries is set within 2,25% above and below, and if the direct exchange rate is likely to deviate from this, unlimited market intervention will prevent this.
+It was established in 1979 as a fixed exchange rate system in which EU (European Union) member states have a floating exchange rate system in which the range of fluctuations is kept within a certain range, and foreign currencies are subject to a floating exchange rate system.
+The exchange rate fluctuation between ECUs and member countries, which are common currencies, should be kept within 2.25% above and below, and if the direct market is likely to deviate from this, unlimited market intervention will prevent this.

 end on